skip to main content

 Article Metrics:

-1. Anwar, M.T., Ullah, N., Khalid, S., Ahmad, N., Shahzeb, K.M.
+1. Anwar, M.T., Ullah, N., Khalid, S., Ahmad, N., and Shahzeb, K.M.
 2024.
 Fuel composites development using cow dung and agricultural biomass.
 Materials Proceedings 17(1), 23

-2. Bilgin, M., Tulun, S. 2015.
+2. Bilgin, M., and Tulun, S. 2015.
 Biodrying for municipal solid waste: volume and weight reduction.
-Environmental Technology, 36:13, 1691-1697
+Environmental Technology 36:13, 1691-1697

-3. Cai, L., Chen, T., Gao, D., Yu, J. 2016.
+3. Cai, L., Chen, T., Gao, D., and Yu, J. 2016.
 Bacterial communities and their association with the bio-drying of sewage sludge.
 Journal Water Research 90, 44 - 51

-4. Cardenas, A., Ammon, C., Schumacher, B., Stinner, W., Herrman, C., Schneider, M., Weinrich, S., Fischer, P., Amon, T., Amon, B. 2021.
-Methane emissions from the storage of liquid dairy manure: Influences of season, temperature and storage duration.
-Waste management Vol. 121, 393 – 402
+4. Cardenas, A., Ammon, C., Schumacher, B., Stinner, W., Herrman, C., Schneider, M., Weinrich, S., Fischer, P., Amon, T., and Amon, B. 2021.
+Methane emissions from the storage of liquid dairy manure: influences of season, temperature and storage duration.
+Waste management 121, 393 – 402

-5. Chaerul, M., Wardhani, A.K.
+5. Chaerul, M., and Wardhani, A.K.
 2020.
-Refuse Derived Fuel (RDF) dari sampah perkotaan dengan proses biodrying: Review.
-J. Presipitasi, Vol 17 No 1: 62-74
+Refuse derived fuel (RDF) dari sampah perkotaan dengan proses biodrying: review.
+Jurnal Presipitasi : Media Komunikasi dan Pengembangan Teknik Lingkungan 17 (1), 62-74

-6. Fajobi, M.O., Lasode, O.A., Adeleke, A.A., Ikubanni, P.P., Balogun, A.O.
+6. Fajobi, M.O., Lasode, O.A., Adeleke, A.A., Ikubanni, P.P., and Balogun, A.O.
 2022.
 Investigation of physicochemical characteristics of selected lignocellulose biomass.
-Sci Rep 12, 2918
+Scientific Reports 12, 2918

-7. Heriyanti, A.P., Purwanto, P., Purnaweni, H., Fariz, T.R.
+7. Heriyanti, A.P., Purwanto, P., Purnaweni, H., and Fariz, T.R.
 2022.
-Greenhouse gas emission and biogas potential from livestock in rural Indonesia.
-Jurnal Pendidikan IPA Indonesia, 11(1), 35 – 46
+Greenhouse gas emissions and biogas potential from livestock in rural Indonesia.
+Jurnal Pendidikan IPA Indonesia 11(1), 35 – 46

-8. Hossen, M., Khan, M., Azad, M., Hashem, M., Bhuiyan, M., Rahman, M. 2022.
+8. Hossen, M., Khan, M., Azad, M., Hashem, M., Bhuiyan, M., and Rahman, M. 2022.
 Effects of moisture content on the quality of vermicompost produced from cattle manure.
-Bangladesh Journal of Animal Science, 51(2), 40–46
+Bangladesh Journal of Animal Science 51(2), 40–46

-9. [IEA] International Energi Agency.
+9. [IEA] International Energy Agency.
 2023.
 CO2 emissions in 2022.
 IEA, France

-10. Ismawati, Y., Proboretno, N., Septiono, M.A., Zaki, K. 2022.
-Refuse Derived Fuel in Indonesia.
+10. Ismawati, Y., Proboretno, N., Septiono, M.A., and Zaki, K. 2022.
+Refuse derived fuel in Indonesia.
 Nexus3 Foundation/IPEN, Jakarta

-11. Lima, A., Victor, V.M.
+11. Lima, A., and Victor, V.M.
 2022.
 Physical properties of cattle dung.
 The Pharma Inovation Journal 11(1), 399-402

 14. Ministry of Agriculture of Indonesia.
 2022.
-Outlook komoditas peternakan : daging sapi.
+Outlook komoditas peternakan: daging sapi.
 Pusat Data dan Sistem Informasi Pertanian Sekretariat Jendral - Kementerian Pertanian, Jakarta

-15. Ning, J.Y., Zhu, X.D., Liu, H.G., Yu, G.H.
+15. Ning, J.Y., Zhu, X.D., Liu, H.G., and Yu, G.H.
 2021.
 Coupling thermophilic composting and vermicomposting processes to remove Cr from biogas residues and produce high value-added biofertilizers.
-Bioresources Technology, 329, 124869
+Bioresources Technology 329, 124869

-16. Noor, S., Golzar, J., Tajik, O. 2022.
+16. Noor, S., Golzar, J., and Tajik, O. 2022.
 Simple random sampling.
-International Journal of Education and Language Studies, Vol 1(2)
+International Journal of Education and Language Studies 1(2)

-17. Quan, H., Zhu, T., Ma, F., Zhang, K., Zhu, Y., Wang, Y., Liu, Z. 2023.
-Enhanced bio-drying effect in low-temperature: Characteristics of sludge hyperthermophilic aerobic bio-drying by inoculating with thermophilic bacteria and full- scale operation.
-Drying Technology Journal Volume 41, 1977-1990
+17. Quan, H., Zhu, T., Ma, F., Zhang, K., Zhu, Y., Wang, Y., and Liu, Z. 2023.
+Enhanced bio-drying effect in low-temperature: characteristics of sludge hyperthermophilic aerobic bio-drying by inoculating with thermophilic bacteria and full- scale operation.
+Drying Technology Journal 41, 1977-1990

-19. Raganati, F., Procentese, A. 2022.
-Sp.ecial issue on “bioreactor system: design, modeling and continuous production process”.
+19. Raganati, F., and Procentese, A. 2022.
+Special issue on “bioreactor system: design, modeling and continuous production process”.
 Processes MDPI 10, 1936

-20. Sadaka, S., Ahn, H. 2012.
+20. Sadaka, S., and Ahn, H. 2012.
 Evolution of a biodrying process for beef, swine, and poultry manure mixed separately with corn stover.
-Applied Engineering in Agriculture Vol. 28(3), 457-463
+Applied Engineering in Agriculture 28(3), 457-463

 21. Sugiyono.
 2013.
 Metode penelitian kuantitatif, kualitatif, dan RnD.
 Penerbit Alfabeta, Bandung

-23. Tom, A.P., Pawels, R., & Haridas, A. 2016.
+23. Tom, A.P., Pawels, R., and Haridas, A. 2016.
 Biodrying process: A sustainable technology for treatment of municipal solid waste with high moisture content.
-Journal Waste Management, Vol. 49, 64-72
+Journal Waste Management 49, 64-72

-24. Velis, C.A., Longhurst, P.J., Drew, G.H., Smith, R., Pollard, S.J.T.
+24. Velis, C.A., Longhurst, P.J., Drew, G.H., Smith, R., and Pollard, S.J.T.
 2009.
-Biodrying for mechanical–biological treatment of wastes: A review of process science and engineering.
-Bioresource Technology Journal Volume 100, 2747-2761
+Biodrying for mechanical–biological treatment of wastes: a review of process science and engineering.
+Bioresource Technology Journal 100, 2747-2761

-25. Xu, M., Sun, H., Yang, M., Xie, D., Sun, X., Meng, J., Wang, Q., Wu, C. 2022.
-Biodrying of biogas residue through a ther- mophilic bacterial agent inoculation: Insights into dewatering contribution and microbial mechanism.
-Bioresources Technology Volume 355, 127256
+25. Xu, M., Sun, H., Yang, M., Xie, D., Sun, X., Meng, J., Wang, Q., and Wu, C. 2022.
+Biodrying of biogas residue through a ther- mophilic bacterial agent inoculation: insights into dewatering contribution and microbial mechanism.
+Bioresources Technology 355, 127256

-26. Yang, B., Huang, T., Zhou, X., Zhao, Y., Liu, Q., Li, D., Pan, X. 2024.
+26. Yang, B., Huang, T., Zhou, X., Zhao, Y., Liu, Q., Li, D., and Pan, X. 2024.
 Moisture evaporation effect on pore structure and microbial distribution during sludge bio drying.
-Biochemical Engineering Journal Volume 202
+Biochemical Engineering Journal 202

-28. Zhang, J., Zhang, T., Ying, Y., Yao, X. 2021.
+28. Zhang, J., Zhang, T., Ying, Y., and Yao, X. 2021.
 Effects of different additives on the chemical composition and microbial diversity during composting of Camellia oleifera shell.
-Bioresour.
-Technol.
-330, 124990
+Bioresource Technology 330, 124990

-29. Zhou, L., Yang, X., Wang, X., Feng, L., Wang, Z., Dai, J., Zhang, H., Xie, Y. 2023.
+29. Zhou, L., Yang, X., Wang, X., Feng, L., Wang, Z., Dai, J., Zhang, H., and Xie, Y. 2023.
 Effects of bacterial inoculation on lignocellulose degradation and microbial properties during cow dung composting.
-Bioengineered Vol. 14, No. 1, 2185945
+Bioengineered 14 (1), 2185945

 Last update: